 By: Sharon Aron Baron

-As the petition to recall the Tamarac commissioner gets underway, the Vice Mayor and Commissioners were looking for ways to make her exit as painless as possible should she decide she wants to resign.
+As the petition to recall the Tamarac commissioner gets underway, the Vice Mayor and Commissioners were looking for ways to make her exit as painless as possible should she decide to resign.

-At Tuesday’s workshop meeting, Vice Mayor Harry Dressler referred to Atkins-Grad hypothetically as a “social pariah” he said, implying that perhaps she is only staying on the commission in order to wait around for money that is owed to her.
+At Tuesday’s workshop meeting, Vice Mayor Harry Dressler referred to Atkins-Grad hypothetically as a “social pariah,” he said, implying that perhaps she is only staying on the commission to wait around for money that is owed to her.

-“As everyone knows, I’ve asked the commissioner to do the right thing, to do what’s right for the city and the people of this city, and save them the embarrassment and angst and it’s the decent thing to do to resign.
-He asked Attorney Sam Goren to explain what the the procedures would be should Atkins-Grad resign, to save herself the embarrassment and negative publicity.
+“As everyone knows, I’ve asked the commissioner to do the right thing, to do what’s right for the city and the people of this city, and save them the embarrassment and angst, and it’s the decent thing to do to resign.
+He asked Attorney Sam Goren to explain the procedures should Atkins-Grad resign to save herself the embarrassment and negative publicity.

 Dressler had Goren discuss the requirements for the recent recall drive.
 Goren said that 1,133 signatures, or 10 percent, are required of registered voters in District Two, which need to be verified by the Broward Supervisor of Elections Office in 30 days from the first signature.
 After a lengthy description of the requirements, Atkins-Grad asked Goren, “What’s the cost going to be to the city for this garbage?”